alchemy-fr/Phraseanet-Docs/en/Devel/API/V1/Route/Records/Search.rst

 ----------

   ============= =========== ========= =============
    Parameters    Type        Example   Information
   ============= =========== ========= =============
    query         string                Search query ; search query is the same syntax as in phraseanet.
-Default value is an string, which equals “all records” bases         array                 An array of base_ids ; If an empty array or no value are provided, the query is done on all collections page          int         1         The number of the requested page (first page is page 1) per_page      int         10        The number of records per page ord           string                This feature is currently only avalaible with SphinxSearch Engine.
-Avalaible values are “asc” and “desc” sort          string                This feature is currently only avalaible with SphinxSearch Engine.
-Avalaible values are “relevance” and “created_on” and “random” record_type   string                The type of records to query.
-Avalaible values are “audio”, “video”, “image”, “document”, “flash” search_type   int         0         A toggle to switch records search or stories search.
-AValaible values are 0 for records and 1 for stories stemme        int         1         This feature is currently only avalaible with SphinxSearch Engine.
+Default value is an string, which equals “all records” bases         array                 An array of base_ids ; If an empty array or no value are provided, the query is done on all collections page          int         1         The number of the requested page (first page is page 1) per_page      int         10        The number of records per page ord           string                This feature is currently only available with SphinxSearch Engine.
+Available values are “asc” and “desc” sort          string                This feature is currently only available with SphinxSearch Engine.
+Available values are “relevance” and “created_on” and “random” record_type   string                The type of records to query.
+Available values are “audio”, “video”, “image”, “document”, “flash” search_type   int         0         A toggle to switch records search or stories search.
+Available values are 0 for records and 1 for stories stemme        int         1         This feature is currently only available with SphinxSearch Engine.
 Enable stemmed search datefield     string                Select a field to search with datemin and datemax filters datemin       date                  The minimum date (you need to set a datefield value to use this feature) datemax       date                  The maximum date (you need to set a datefield value to use this feature) status        array fields        array
   ============= =========== ========= =============

 Response Fields